Romney retirement sets off Utah GOP scramble

 “Be it in the House or Senate, there’s much to accomplish & I look forward to getting things done,” Curtis wrote.

-Moore told Axios that he’s “not ruling anything out” but that he’s “not planning on anything.”
+Moore told Axios he’s “not ruling anything out” but “not planning on anything.”

 Former Rep. Jason Chaffetz is seen by some as a possible candidate, as is Tim Ballard, the founder and former CEO of Operation Underground Railroad and the inspiration for the controversial film “Sound of Freedom.”